ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 </RoundRobin>
 ```

-For additional details regarding the `RoundRobin` please see the [RoundRobin configuration guide](/configuration/packages/bt-plugins/controls/RoundRobin.md).
+For additional details regarding the `RoundRobin` please see the [RoundRobin configuration guide][round-robin].

 ## Configurable Inscribed Obstacle Cost Value for Costmap Conversion